practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05e - Haxe/README.md

 However, the NekoVM is [Deprecated as of 2021-09-09](https://github.com/HaxeFoundation/neko#deprecated-as-of-2021-09-09)!

-Which leaves me these open questions: what is going to happen to the [Neko Programming Language](https://nekovm.org/), and also the [NekoML high-order functional language with type inference](https://nekovm.org/doc/nekoml/)?
+Which leaves me these open questions: what is going to happen to the "high-level dynamically typed" [Neko Programming Language](https://nekovm.org/), and also the [NekoML high-order functional language with type inference](https://nekovm.org/doc/nekoml/)?

 <br/>